collingeorge/rTKA-Multimodal-Anesthesia-Protocol/README.md

 This work was developed as part of a medical school application and academic portfolio, demonstrating independent literature review, protocol design, and ERAS-aligned perioperative thinking.

+Affiliation (context): Conducted while observing at UW Medical Center; this is a personal educational project and does not represent official UW Medicine policy, protocol, or guidance.

 **For feedback or collaboration:**

 - Open a GitHub issue on this repository.